Gorczycki/Q-Learning-with-Snake/README.md

 **C++ based Q-learning approach to the Snake game.**

 This project demonstrates reinforcement learning principles through a tabular Q-learning agent that learns to play the classic Snake game.
 The implementation avoids the use of deep learning frameworks and instead relies on discrete state-action mappings to guide the snake's decisions.
+Best score achieved was 30.
+Meaning there is much room for improvement, I will most likely re-visit this project to improve.

 ## Features